polkadot-fellows/RFCs/text/0034-xcm-absolute-location-account-derivation.md

 ## Unresolved Questions

-Implementation details and overall code is still up to discussion, the proposal suggests code to base discussions on.
+Implementation details and overall code is still up to discussion.